cartowong/abacus/readme.md

 **Usage**

 Clone this repository, cd into the repository root folder, and then run `python3 abacus.py` (or `python abacus.py` depending on your environment).
 In the console, you will see the complete list of steps and will be asked to enter the steps you want to practice.
+You may enter a range (e.g. 1-3), a number (e.g. 5), or a mix of both.

 ```buildoutcfg
 Step 1: Simple addition or subtraction